Linda Cobb

 Linda Cobb (born c.
 1950) is an American writer and columnist who is known as the Queen of Clean.
-She is known for humor in her writing which focuses on difficult cleaning problems and cleaning solutions which use everyday or inexpensive items like tea bags and Tang.
+She is known for humor in her writing which focuses on difficult cleaning problems and cleaning solutions which are used everyday or inexpensive items like tea bags and Tang.
 She is also a featured guest on radio and television shows in the United States.

 Biography

 Cobb was raised in Grosse Pointe, Michigan.
 When she was young, she wanted to be a chemical engineer, but didn't feel there were many opportunities for women in that occupation.

 Cobb met her first husband, Bruce Dusette, in 1967.
 They later moved to Marysville and in 1981, her husband was diagnosed with leukemia and shortly after, Cobb gave birth to their stillborn baby.
 In 1982, she began to work at a large cleaning company, Moretz Cleaning.
 She also had a foster child, David, come to live with her in the same year.
 While she worked at the cleaning company, she learned many tricks and tips on how to clean almost anything.
 Many of the jobs her company specialized in included smoke and water damage.
 In 1991, she bought out the Moretz Cleaning company.